Thomas Coogan: Personal life

 João Thomas Fernandes, originally hailed from Calvim, Aldona, Goa, he was born on 25 April 1907 in Karachi, then a part of the Bombay Presidency in British India (now located in Sindh, Pakistan).
 During his early years, Fernandes had the opportunity to witness the silent films of Charlie Chaplin, featuring the American actor Jackie Coogan.
 Fernandes held a deep admiration for Coogan, leading him to adopt the stage name Thomas Coogan.
-Writer Michael Gracias attests that Fernandes exhibited talent from a tender age.
+Writer Michael Gracias attests that Fernandes exhibited talent early in his life.
 He excelled in the composition of songs, a skill he diligently refined with each passing day.
 Whether it was for festive occasions such as Christmas, New Year, Easter, or local celebrations, Fernandes consistently took part in concerts, captivating audiences with his repertoire of songs, encompassing both comedic and serious themes.

 Fernandes composed the majority of these songs and generously shared his musical expertise with his fellow villagers.
 As he reached adulthood, he, like many others, left his hometown and journeyed to Bombay in search of better prospects.
 Gracias further writes, while engaged in various occupations to sustain himself, Fernandes remained unwavering in his commitment to the artistic passion that had been nurtured since his childhood.
 He died in 1957 at the age of 50, at his residence in Wadala, Bombay.